Skip to content

 Even with a starting drawing, it might take days or weeks to create a custom process, meaning to devise a method to run your product through all the required processes in a single pass.
 Seemingly simple designs can be complicated to run, and we may recommend trials if you have a complicated process.

-Knowing how much sway your design and discussion have over your initial process, prepare to spend a significant amount of time discussing your part’s application and design, and come prepared with an accurate drawing and an idea of the material you want if you’re looking to save time.
+Knowing how much sway your design and discussion have over your initial process, prepare to spend significant time discussing your part’s application and design.
+If you're looking to save time, come prepared with an accurate drawing and an idea of the material you want.

 2. DIE CUT SAMPLES OR TRIAL